Mention has been made before on the Poethead blog of The Poet’s Circuits, Collected Poems of Ireland

 - Circuit Eight: Monuments

 I suppose it was incredibly disappointing to me and many others to realise, with all their high falutin’ that our government between 2001-2006, in their rush to manipulate the property bubble did not understand the cultural heritage of our natural and built environment.
 The Circuits indicate a closed Canton and Guild system that tied together a people with words and songs .
+Not the type of people who would drive a huge motorway through Tara for the fun of it.

 This is Colum’s dedication to his wife and to the book.
 The other circuit (8) is searchable through the search engine at the top right of this blog page.